bobby1/terraform-gke-cluster/README.md

 ## Pre-requisites

-To use this code base, Google Cloud Platform CLI, Terraform and Ansible are required to be installed locally on the server.
+To use this code base, Google Cloud Platform CLI, Terraform, and optionally Kubernetes command-line tools are required to be installed locally on the server.

    * Google Cloud Platform project and console access (https://cloud.google.com/docs/get-started)